shmeeli/Melee-Ghost-Streamer/README.md

 * Automatically keeps track of score.
 Detects handwarmers.
 Crews mode for decreasing stocks.
 * Automatically change the scene in OBS when a game starts, a game ends, or a set ends.
 * Automatically cuts out vods for each set from an ongoing recording.
 Generates a thumbnail as well.
-* Option to prepare information regarding the next set.
-Option to automatically apply this when the current set ends.
+* Option to prepare information for the next set.
+Option to automatically apply this when current set ends.
 * Option to create a replay.
 Option to automatically convert each replay to a vertial video (Youtube Short/TikTok).
 * Generates more text files and also images to use in OBS.